tobiasosswaldUA/fireproj/README.md

 - The messages are organized into different sections, such as "Index" and "Methodology".
 - Each section contains key-value pairs representing the message keys and their corresponding translations.
 - The translations can include HTML tags for formatting purposes.
+- For poluents the key included in the file is the key for the translation - if the file mentions "so2", that translation needs to be added

 ## Adding a new language